 FINANCIAL RESOURCES AVAILABLE FOR TENANTS

-The Government of Canada has announced several initiatives to support businesses during this health crisis.
+The Government of Canada and Province of Manitoba have announced several initiatives to support businesses during this health crisis.

 - The Large Employer Emergency Financing Facility (LEEFF) program will provide bridge financing to Canada’s largest employers whose needs during the pandemic are not being met through conventional financing in order to keep their operations going.
 The objective of the LEEFF is to help protect Canadian jobs and avoid bankruptcies of otherwise viable businesses where possible.
 Companies seeking support must demonstrate how they intend to preserve employment and maintain investment activities.